TheNinth7/evcc-garmin/README.md

 ## Contributing

-Steps run this application in the garmin simulator:
+Steps to run this application in the garmin simulator:

-1. Get the Garmin Connect IQ SDK and the Visual Studio Code Monkey C Extension, see <https://developer.garmin.com/connect-iq/sdk/> for details.
+1. Get VS Code, the Garmin Connect IQ SDK and the VS Code Monkey C Extension, see <https://developer.garmin.com/connect-iq/sdk/> for details.
 2. Open any file from the source folder
 3. Press F5
 4. Open `File` -> `Edit Application.Properties data` and put `https://demo.evcc.io/` into the URL field.